Parole Officer vs. Probation Officer: Which One Is Right for You?

 What does a probation officer do?

-“The career of a probation officer is part police officer and part social worker,” Carlin says.
-These government employees are responsible for policing the behavior of the probationers assigned to them while also helping them succeed in the community.
+Much like their parole counterparts, these government employees are responsible for policing the behavior of the probationers assigned to them while also helping them succeed in the community.

 Duties of a probation officer:

 - Interview offenders and make recommendations to judges for conditions of the sentence

 - Monitor offender to ensure they are abiding by the terms of their probation